 This did lead to some interesting conversations.
 Things like: “Mommy were the Indians bad guys?”
 So, I explained that they weren’t always the bad guys, sometimes they were, and sometimes the cowboys were.
 I really think the current trend of blaming everything on the pioneers as these horrible people isn’t healthy.
 Yes, there were a lot of mistakes made by them, but there were also mistakes made by the American Indians.
 Neither side is blameless.
 So, that is what I’m teaching the kids as it’s age appropriate.
 Right now, they’re just learning that both sides did things they shouldn’t have.
 When they get older we can get into more details, but right now they really don’t need to know more than that.

-Okay, off my soap box about history revisionism.
+Okay, off my soap box about historical revisionism.
 It’s a little bit of a sore subject to me.
-I don’t know about other states, but it sure seems like Texas goes through this every time we go through textbook revisions of what history figure are we going to ridicule and who are we going to make into a saint.
+I don’t know about other states, but it sure seems like Texas goes through this every time we go through textbook revisions of what historical figure are we going to ridicule and who are we going to make into a saint.
 Sigh, stupid politicians.

 Backing away from the box.
 Really, I am now.
 Mostly.
 Probably for now.